Orion Strategies: Activities

 Orion Strategies provides strategic communication services to its clients.
 This includes public relations, bipartisan federal and state lobbying, grassroots advocacy, media relations, creative services, opinion polling and research.

 Polling

-Orion has carried out non-partisan polling for higher education institutions including West Virginia Wesleyan College and news organizations including The State Journal.
+Orion has carried out non-partisan polling for a number of organizations including the West Virginia Chamber of Commerce and news organizations including The State Journal.
 FiveThirtyEight gave Orion Strategies a B− ranking in its review of pollsters in the USA.

 Natural gas industry

 Orion has conducted a significant amount of work for the natural gas industry.
 In 2018 it produced a series of reports arguing in favor of fracking.
 In 2021, Orion took credit for the passage of West Virginia's Critical Infrastructure Protection Act, a law it advanced on behalf of the American Fuel and Petrochemical Manufacturers, that created felony penalties for protests targeting oil and gas facilities and was described by its sponsor John Kelly as having been "requested by the natural gas industry".